 Weeks 1–2.
 Compliance scoping (HIPAA, GDPR, TCPA, state consent), vendor BAA / DPA signed, one call flow selected, KPIs agreed with the business.

 Weeks 3–5.
-Integration with one backend system (CRM or calendar), disclosure greeting written in every language, tool-calling schema finalized, barge-in tuned.
+Integrate one backend system (CRM or calendar), write the disclosure greeting in every language, finalize the tool-calling schema, tune barge-in.

 Weeks 6–8.
-Pilot on 5–10% of volume, daily calibration against 50 human-labeled calls, latency p95 measurement, escalation handoff dialled in.
+Pilot on 5–10% of volume, calibrate daily against 50 human-labeled calls, measure latency p95, dial in the escalation handoff.

 Weeks 9–11.
-Scale to 50% of volume, add a second call flow, implement PII redaction on stored transcripts, run first compliance dry run.
+Scale to 50%, add a second call flow, implement PII redaction on stored transcripts, run the first compliance dry run.

 Week 12.
-100% rollout, KPI dashboard live, weekly calibration cadence set, post-mortem on the pilot, roadmap for the next two flows.
+100% rollout, KPI dashboard live, weekly calibration cadence set, pilot post-mortem, roadmap for the next two flows.

 FAQ